 One of Trek Marlin’s main selling points is the freedom of choice it offers.
-First of all, Marlin 6 is available as both a men’s and women’s version, making it a better fit for both genders.
+First of all, Marlin 6 has options for both men and women.

 Size-specific wheels and tires give you the possibility to get the perfect sizing option for your height and inseam.
-The smallest frames (XS, S) on both men’s and women’s models come with 27.5″ wheels compared to 29″ wheels on the bigger frames.
+The smallest frames (XS, S) come with 27.5″ wheels compared to 29″ wheels on the bigger frames.

 Then there are colors.
-Each version of Marlin 6 comes in two colors (four in total), all of which are modern, attractive, and shiny.
+This year, there are four colors available, all of which are modern, attractive, and shiny.

 The frame is equipped with eyelets for a rear rack, two water bottles, and a kickstand.
 Thus, you can personalize it to your liking.

-Marlin 6, like other Trek Marlin bikes, comes with an Alpha Silver Aluminum frame.
-This frame is characterized by low weight, comfortable ride, and excellent geometry!
+Marlin 6 Gen 2, like other Trek Marlin bikes, comes with an Alpha Silver Aluminum frame.
+This frame is characterized by low weight, comfort, and excellent geometry!

 Namely, the two smallest frames (XS, S) have a drop in the top tube, which provides more standover clearance for shorter riders.